lapy/llama-cpp-studio/README.md

 - **Apple**: Apple Silicon with Metal support
 - **CPU**: OpenBLAS for CPU acceleration (included in Docker image)
 - Minimum 8GB VRAM recommended for most models

+### LMDeploy Requirement

+Safetensors execution relies on [LMDeploy](https://github.com/InternLM/lmdeploy).
+The official Docker image installs `lmdeploy` (pinned in `requirements.txt`, currently `0.10.2`) during build so the CLI is already available at runtime.
+If you are running outside the container, install it manually (`pip install lmdeploy`) or point `LMDEPLOY_BIN` to a custom binary.
+The runtime uses `lmdeploy serve turbomind` to expose an OpenAI-compatible server on port `2001`.

 ## Usage